 So far we have looked at two number systems – base 2 (binary) and base 10 (decimal).
-Another common number system using in Computer Science is base 16, otherwise known as hexadecimal, or hex for short.
+Another common number system used in Computer Science is base 16, otherwise known as hexadecimal, or hex for short.

 Why do we use hex?
-Well, it’s a multiple of 2, so it is relatively easy to move between binary and hex, and we can store these values in less space, as an 8 digit binary value would take just 2 hex digits.
+Well, it’s a multiple of 2, so it is relatively easy to convert between binary and hex, and hex values take up less space in memory, as an 8 digit binary value would take just 2 hex digits.

 Because hex is good at representing very large binary values it is used in many areas of computing, like character encoding, memory addressing, RGB colour values and IPv6 addresses.